Healthy Living: What makes a healthy body?

 These measurements are also not indicative of your fitness level.

-"You can be thin and certainly still not be in good cardiovascular shape," says Dr. Doll.
+"You can be thin and certainly still not be in good cardiovascular shape," Doll said.

 According to the American Academy of Family Practice, adults should get at least 150 minutes of moderate intensity aerobic exercise on a weekly basis as well as two strength training sessions.